In this guide

 - Do researchers trade prediction markets about their own field?

-- They certainly do — and typically possess the strongest informational advantage.
-The views held by the scientific community (expressed at symposia and conferences) frequently move market expectations ahead of official announcements by several weeks.
+- Absolutely—and they typically possess the strongest informational advantage.
+The views held by the research community (often expressed at academic gatherings) frequently move ahead of market prices by several weeks.